Temporary Relief During an Albany Divorce

 The latter is more costly and time-consuming, but in some situations, there is simply no way to reach an agreement.
 In situations where it’s possible to come to a decision yourselves, it has the benefit of saving you money in legal expenses and reducing animosity during the divorce proceedings.

-How to Ask for a Temporary Order
+How to Ask for a Temporary Order in Albany

-Temporary relief orders are prepared by your attorney and then filed with the court.
+In Albany, temporary relief orders are prepared by your attorney and then filed with the court.
 In the documents, you will outline what it is you’re looking for and what cause or need you have for the court decision.
 Since your accounts will be frozen until the divorce is finalized, it’s very common for those who have primary custody of the children to ask for child support and alimony.
 These motions are granted unless your former spouse can show some reason why you should not be entitled to that money.

 Common reasons for denying spousal support or child support include the financial distress of the spouse making the payments or the financial solvency of the one making the request.